learn-co-students/hypothesis-testing-houston-ds-082619/README.md

 #### Lesson Outline:

-* Hypothesis testing
+* Hypothesis testing (20 minutes)
-    * Jumpstart the discussion with an example: give students a word problem for a one-sided one-sample z-test.
+    * Jumpstart the discussion with an example: give students a word problem for a two-sided one-sample z-test.
         * Ask students to write the null and alternative hypothesis.
         * Discuss the importance of the significance threshold $\alpha$: business applications.
+        * What if we were performing a one-sided test?
+What would change?
+    * As the students work thru the problem, reinforce the "recipe" for performing hypothesis tests.

 * When do we use z-tests and when do we use t-tests?
+(5 minutes)
     * z-test: assumption of normality and large enough sample size

-* One-sample z-test
-    * comparing the mean of a large enough sample (n $\geq$ 30) to a population mean

-* One-sample and two-sample t-tests
+* Examples: One-sample z-tests, One-sample and two-sample t-tests (20 minutes)

 * Summary